espressif/arduino-esp32/docs/source/api/touch.rst

     bool touchInterruptGetLastStatus(uint8_t pin);

-This function returns true if touch pad has been and continues pressed or false otherwise.
+This function returns true if the touch pad has been and continues pressed or false otherwise.

 Example Applications
 ********************

-Example of reading the touch pad.
+Example of reading the touch sensor.

 .. literalinclude:: ../../../libraries/ESP32/examples/Touch/TouchRead/TouchRead.ino
     :language: arduino

-Example of usage the touch interrupts.
+A usage example for the touch interrupts.

 .. literalinclude:: ../../../libraries/ESP32/examples/Touch/TouchInterrupt/TouchInterrupt.ino
     :language: arduino